cinc-project/automate/components/docs-chef-io/content/automate/ha_backup_S3.md

     weight = 390
 +++

-This page explains how to take backup for External ES and Postgres-Sql to the Amazon S3 bucket.
+This page explains how to take backup for External Elastic Search (ES) and Postgres-Sql to the Amazon S3 bucket.

 {{< note >}}